alextreppass/ytpld/README.md

-# ytpld - a horrible YouTube playlist downloader
+# ytpld - a YouTube playlist downloader

 A quick and dirty command-line downloader of YouTube videos from a given playlist url, for offline viewing.